maubanel/GMS2-Animation/run-cycle/README.md

 ##### `Step 2.`\|`BTS`|:small_blue_diamond: :small_blue_diamond:

 For reference I took screenshot of every 10<sup>th</sup> frames of the animation.
 This resulted in a 9 frame walk cycle.
 I took it with 1 frame less than a full walk cycle (right foot swinghing forward below hip all the way to right foot 1 frame before right hip).
 If you loop it creates a seamless walk cycle.
-I scaled down the sequence.
+I scaled down the sequence but left it larger than I want in the game for more precision pencil work (I will scale it down to game size later).
+You can download the [AnimReference.psd file here](images/AnimReference.psd).

 ![walk animation reference layers](images/walkRef.png)